|Birth: ||Jan. 29, 1895|

 She was interred in Redondo Beach since her son was living there at that time and could visit her grave often.
 She was buried dressed in pink satin, in a pink casket with pink lining, and even her grave stone is pink.

 A personal note: Vesta was one of the most influential people in my life.
 I learned a great deal about life and following my passions from this amazing woman.
-I miss her dearly to this day.
+I miss her dearly.
+To this day, I keep some of her precious possessions preserved.
 In one of her letters she wrote "Live your life with class and dignity and others will start treating you that way".
 She was right. - Christian

 Raymond DeArmond Bowman (1917 - 2001)*

 Los Angeles County